naji111/TP_JS_Mobile/README.md

 ## Testing

-Use Postman or similar tools to test API endpoints.
+Use Postman to test API endpoints.
 Ensure the server is running on `http://localhost:3000`.

 ## Author

-Naji Ezzoubir
+NAJI Ez zoubir

 ## Acknowledgments

-Supervised by Prof. Ourdou Amal
+Supervised by Prof. OURDOU Amal
-"""

-# Write the content to README.md
-with open('README.md', 'w') as readme_file:
-    readme_file.write(readme_content)

-print("README.md has been created.")